shervinea/cheatsheet-translation/it/cs-229-probability.md

 **49. Bias ― The bias of an estimator ^θ is defined as being the difference between the expected value of the distribution of ^θ and the true value, i.e.:**

-&#10230; Bias (distorsione) ― La distorsione di uno stimatore ^θ è definita come la differenza tra il valore atteso della distribuzione di ^θ e il vero valore, quindi:
+&#10230; Distorsione ― La distorsione di uno stimatore ^θ è definita come la differenza tra il valore atteso della distribuzione di ^θ e il vero valore, quindi:

 <br>